2018ik/2018ik.github.io/_wiki/parable_good_samaritan.markdown

 ## Background

-The **Parable of the Good Samaritan** in Luke 10:25-37 depicts TODO
+The **Parable of the Good Samaritan** in Luke 10:25-37 depicts a good Samaritan which takes care of a certain injured man, bringing them to an inn, symbolizing the church.

 ## Significance